ThomasChia/UFC--Fight-Me-Bro/README.md

 As a result, while building up my cardio engine to race away from potential danger, I need an alternative strategy.
 Building such an engine might take a while too since running is basically just slamming your knees into concrete one after the other, not really my idea of a fun time.
 Therefore, I have done some analysis!
 I have looked into what makes the best fighter in an effort to mold myself into such a precense to terryify opponents, scaring them away.
 Also, it's a nice investigation to see what sort of natural benefits are brought by different body types.
 We always see Fighters' Reach and Height differences before a fight, but do they really mean anything?
 Well, it's time to find out.

+The [UFC](https://www.ufc.com/) is a cage fighting organisation that hosts 1 v 1 matches for either 3 or 5 rounds of 5 minutes each.
+Winner can be declared by Knock-Out (referee decision), Submission (opponent taps), or Decision (judges scorecards at the end of the match).

 ## Past Literature